 - Gut bacteria/health

-- Nutrients work in synergy
+- Nutrients that work in synergy

-Some foods don’t digest
+Some foods just don’t digest

 Vegetables vary in digestibility and so do their constituent parts.
 For example, the leaves of some plants may be more readily digested than the stems.
 It is impossible to escape these differences, even in the same species of plant.
 The cell walls in younger plants tend to be more pliable than those in older plants and are therefore easier to digest.

-Raw foods provide less calories
+Raw foods provide fewer calories

 Starchy carbohydrates such as those found in potatoes, are mostly comprised of amylopectin and amylose.
 In their raw and uncooked state, amylopectin and amylose molecules are tightly packed and are virtually inaccessible to digestive enzymes.

-The heat energy from cooking “gelatinises” these starches, opening up the molecular structures and enabling digestive enzymes to readily break them down for absorbption.
+The heat energy from cooking “gelatinises” these starches, opening up the molecular structures and enabling digestive enzymes to readily break them down for absorption.
 Cooked starches therefore yield more calories and energy than raw starches.

-Gut health affects calorie absorbtion
+Gut health affects calorie absorption

 Nutrients work in synergy